damageddolphin/readerboard/README.md

 # readerboard
 Information display using a RGB LED maxtrix and the Adafruit RGB Matrix Bonnet for Raspberry Pi.

+What does this do?
+It displays the date and time.
+It will tell you the current weather.
+It will tell you the weather forecast.
+It will warn you if there are any active weather alerts.
+It will tell you news headlines from your favorite RSS news feeds.
+And for fun, ever hour Sonic the Hedgehog will run across the display.

+Since this is designed to run 24/7, there is also a network checker built in.
+It checks itself, DNS, gateway, and Internet.
+It tries to guess why it cannot reach out to the Internet and advises what you may want to check to diagnose the connectivity issues.
+It will also try to reboot itself periodically to restore network connectivity.

-See it in action at https://www.youtube.com/watch?v=rZrlYOqqqbk
+See it in action at https://www.youtube.com/watch?v=rZrlYOqqqbk when Hurricane Douglas approached the Hawaiian Islands.

 # What you will need
 Raspberry Pi 4.